VisualText/py-package-nlpengine/README.md

 Note that you might get undefined C++ symbols if you are using Python from miniconda on Linux.
 In this case, please use the system Python instead.

+## Making a release

+For developer reference: the release process is managed using GitHub actions.
+To make a release from the `main` branch, make a tag of the form `vX.Y` (e.g. `v0.1.3`) and push the tag and the branch:

+    git tag v0.1.3
+    git push --follow-tags